gnosis/GECO/Proposals/Tenzorum Proposal.md

 ## Your Proposal
 ### Project description

-####Project elements:
+#### Project elements:
-1. A connection application called MetaConnect that leverages and displays all the elements being built to showcase the potential of meta transactions (Relayed tx) being built as a progressive web-app, where users are interactively onboarded and deploy a Gnosis Safe as part of after the process.
-We see the integration of Gnosis Safe as an integral piece of web3 security, particularly with recovery configuration and the ability to remove trusted party recovery methods.
+1. A connection application called MetaConnect that leverages and displays all the elements being built to showcase the potential of meta transactions (Relayed tx) being built as a progressive web-app, where users are interactively onboarded and deploy a Gnosis SAFE as part of after the process.
+We see the integration of Gnosis SAFE as an integral piece of web3 security, particularly with recovery configuration and the ability to remove trusted party recovery methods.

 2. An open SDK to allow developers to seamlessly deploy and use: